HelmutQualtinger/Finance/README.md

 - `index_data.py`: (Purpose to be inferred from code)
 - `smi_tr_scraper.py`: (Purpose to be inferred from code)
 - `sp500_tr_data.py`: (Purpose to be inferred from code)
+- `dash_app.py`: An interactive Dash web application that visualizes the normalized performance of various financial indices in CHF.
+It includes features such as:
+    - Normalized performance charts with date range selection.
+    - Compound Annual Growth Rate (CAGR) calculation for the selected period.
+    - Calculation of the final value of an initial 100 CHF investment for the selected period.
+    To run the application:
+    ```bash
+    python dash_app.py
+    ```
+    Access it in your web browser, usually at `http://127.0.0.1:8050/`.

 ## Data